 You could make a simple overhead for probably $500-1000 USD.
 That’s if you just take a simple MDF wood sheet, cut to size, punch a bunch of holes in it in the right places for some toggle switches and knobs, maybe add some LED lights, buy an inexpensive interface card to connect everything to (LeoBodnar BU0836X, for example), and maybe use a printed/laminated background from a print shop to replicate the panels.
 No back lighting, nothing fancy, but it will be functional.
 Remember, you still need to design it, have tools to cut the frame and such, buy all the electronics, wire everything (so you need to buy lots of wire, solder, etc), and interface it.

-If you want to build something more realistic it’s very possible thanks to the many parts now available (I chose to build mine using affordable CockpitSimParts panels and initially their elecronic components/gauges kit).
+If you want to build something more realistic it’s very possible thanks to the many parts now available.
+I chose to build mine using affordable CockpitSimParts panels and initially their elecronic components/gauges kit.
 Keep in mind with a higher fidelity overhead you could easily spend anywhere from $1000 USD on up to $3000+ USD depending on how accurate you want to be.
-You can use my FWD overhead wiring picture above to get an idea of what a fully functional, complex overhead will look like.
-In total, that was probably around $4-5000 USD and at least 2-3 months of work when you factor in everything (except time).
+You can use my FWD overhead wiring picture above to get an idea of what a very accurate, fully functional overhead will look like.
+In total, that was around $4-5000 USD and at least 2-3 months of work.

 There’s also a lot you need to ask yourself before going this route like: